mathenaangeles/Skultura/README.md

 # Skultura

-Skultura cloud-based instant messaging and digital distribution platform designed for educational institutions.
+Skultura cloud-based instant messaging and digital distribution platform designed for schools.
 This project won **Champion** and **Best in Tech** in the **2020 Blue Hacks** competition.
 The name Skultura is derived from the words *school* and *kultura*, the Filipino word for culture.

 ![Skultura](https://github.com/mathenaangeles/Skultura/blob/master/skultura.png)